Miss California Teen USA

 The Miss California Teen USA competition is the pageant that selects the representative for the state of California in the Miss Teen USA pageant.
 It was formed in 1983.
 This pageant is part of the Miss USA Organization.

 California is in the top five most successful states at Miss Teen USA in terms of number and value of placements.
 Miss California Teen USA titleholders have been invited to red-carpet movie premieres, such as that for Santa Clause 3 attended by Kylee Lin, and She's the Man, attended by Jessica Powell.

-The current titleholder is Raynah Hudson of Malibu, who is crowned on August 10, 2025, at the Hyatt Regency Orange County.
-Hudson represented California at Miss Teen USA 2025.
+Ava Grace Nichols of La Jolla was crowned Miss California Teen USA 2026 on July 12, 2026, at the Grand Hyatt Indian Wells Resort in Indian Wells.
+She will represent California at Miss Teen USA 2026.

 History

 In the 1980s, the pageant was directed by Richard Guy and Rex Holt, who also oversaw the Miss California USA, Miss Texas USA and Miss Texas Teen USA pageants.
 They lost the contract in 1990, when it came up for renewal.